German Poetry

 Eagleton on Poetry

-Terry Eagleton's new book How to read a poem (Blackwells, 2007 - although on sale in November 2006!) represents a rare attempt to write a contemporary theory of poetry.
-Poems have been ignored by Theory in all guises; Theory is in fact 'prose theory', only applicable to cultural products which use prose.
-A little of what Eagleton asserts is contentious and occasionally wayward (he is confused about what assonance is, apparently), but overall this is a worthwhile book, which pulls together many useful reflections on the forgotten genre.
+Terry Eagleton's new book How to read a poem (Blackwells, 2007 - although on sale in November 2006!) represents a rare attempt to write a twenty-first century theory of poetry.
+Poems have been ignored by literary and cultural theory in all guises; so-called 'Theory' is in fact 'prose theory', only applicable to cultural products which use prose.
+Overall this is a very worthwhile book, which pulls together many useful reflections on the forgotten genre.
+Although it takes all its examples from English-language poetry, the approach is exemplary enough to form a basis from which to read poetry in German too.